ThrowMeForALoop/EntityExtraction/README.md

 # EntityExtraction
 Team project (Group 5) for extracting entities and their links

-- To run your project, please use the following commands:
+To run entirely your project, please use the following commands:

 Come to your source directory:

 		 cd FinalProject/

+1) If you want to test with small group of data (take(10)), please use command below:

+		./runnable_take10.sh

-Run application with Standford Stack:
+Run entirely  application with Standford Stack:

 		./run_standford.sh (This script will run your application in yarn cluster and use StandfordNER.jar to find entities => slower but more accurate than nltk chunk)

-To run application with Nltk module (similar function to Standford Stack):
+Or Run application with Nltk module (similar function to Standford Stack):

 		./run_nltk.sh